lloydoliver/rke2-airgap-hardened/README.md

 3. Ensure that the DNS entries have been created for the environment (nodes, Load Balancer etc).

-4. Edit the variables.env file to reflect the environment to be installed Items should include:
+4. Edit the variables.env file to reflect the environment to be installed.
+Items should include:
 - Host Names
 - Cluster Name
 - RKE2 Version